How to Apply for Graduation for Undergraduate Students

 - Update your mailing address

 - Settle your student, academic, and library accounts

 - Discuss next steps after graduation

-You can only be graduated in the semester in which all administrative issues have been submitted and resolved (pending and incomplete grades, exams, practicum results, etc.).
+You can only graduate in the semester in which all administrative issues have been submitted and resolved (pending any incomplete grades, exams, practicum results, etc.).